 Many shops have official guest policies for clients who are getting a tattoo.
 Before your appointment, you should know how many people you’re allowed to bring along with you before inviting any friends or family.

 6. Ignoring Instructions

 You should always follow any instructions that a tattoo artist gives you while you’re in their shop.
 Most of the rules that they lay down are for a good reason.
-Tattooing needs to be done in a safe, sterile, and controlled environment.
+Tattooing needs to be done in a safe, sterile and controlled environment.
 If you fail to listen, you could end up endangering yourself and others.

 Don’t touch anything that your artist instructs you not to touch during your session, including your own skin.
 Otherwise, they may have to repeat steps or begin the sterilization process again.

 It’s also important to listen to aftercare instructions.
 Nothing is more frustrating for a tattoo artist than seeing their creation ruined because their client didn’t take proper care of it.
-You should avoid exposing a new tattoo to the sun, submerging it in water, or rubbing against it.
+You should avoid exposing a new tattoo to the sun, submerging it in water or rubbing against it.

-Tattoo artists might be customer service experts, but most won’t tolerate bad behavior in their shop.
+Tattoo artists might be customer service experts, nevertheless, most won’t tolerate bad behavior in their shop.
 It’s best to be familiar with the most common pet peeves of tattoo artists so that you know what to avoid doing during your next session.

 If you want to be welcomed back to your favorite tattoo shop, you should make sure you’re clean, mindful, and willing to follow instructions.
-Try to avoid haggling, talking on your phone, or bringing in an entourage, and you and your tattoo artist should get along just fine.
+Try to avoid haggling, talking on your phone or bringing in an entourage, and you and your tattoo artist should get along just fine.